Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 That way relationships that are created programmatically or manually can be left intact and the AC Tool does not remove them.
 Also this allows to have two configuration sets at different root paths.

+Additionally, it is also possible to set `unmanagedExternalIsMemberOfRegex` and `unmanagedExternalMembersRegex` directly on the authorizable definition (then only effective locally to the authorizable).

 ### Examples ###

 * `defaultUnmanagedExternalMembersRegex: .*` allow arbitrary groups to inherit from ACTool managed groups and keep those (unmanaged) relations even though relationship hasn't been established through the ACTool.
 Might be useful in a multi-tenant setup where each tenant maintains his own list of groups (e.g. via ACTool in dedicated packages) and wants to inherit from some fragments being set up by the global YAML file.